Differentiable Programming and Neural Differential Equations

 \[ \lambda(T) = 0 \]

-This means that one of the boundary term of the integration by parts is zero, and also one of those integrals is perfectly zero.
+This means that one of the boundary terms of the integration by parts is zero, and also one of those integrals is perfectly zero.
 Thus, if $\lambda$ satisfies that equation, then we get:

 \[ \frac{dG}{dp} = \lambda^\ast(t_0)\frac{du(t_0)}{dp} + \int_{t_0}^T \left(g_p + \lambda^\ast f_p \right)dt \]